-Accessibility statement for Make a claim to an Employment Tribunal
+Accessibility statement for Make a Claim to an Employment Tribunal

 This accessibility statement applies to the website available at https://www.claim-employment-tribunals.service.gov.uk (opens in a new tab) that allows users to make claims to an employment tribunal when an employer, potential employer, trade union or person at work has treated another person unlawfully.